Testing the identification of causal effects in observational data: Testing Identification

-The DR approach exploits both propensity scores and conditional means to estimate the following, alternative expression for $\Delta$, which can easily be shown to be equivalent to $E[\mu(1,d,x)-\mu(0,d,x)]$ (by acknowledging that $Y-\mu(Z,D,X)$ is zero in expectation):
+We henceforth suggest a testing approach based on doubly robust (DR) estimation.
+To this end, denote $p(D,X):=E[Z|D,X]=\Pr(Z=1|D,X)$ the conditional instrument probability or instrument propensity score.
+The DR approach exploits both propensity scores and conditional means to estimate the following expression for $\Delta$ (which is equivalent to $E[\mu(1,D,X)-\mu(0,D,X)]$):

-$\phi(D,X)$ is the so-called efficient score function, into which $\mu(Z,D,X)$ and $p(D,X)$ enter as first-step or nuisance parameters.
-Based on the sample analog of \eqref{drselobs}, one may consistently estimate $\Delta$ if either the model for $\mu(Z,D,X)$ or for $p(D,X)$ is correctly specified, which is known as DR property.